 A majority of the shares present in person or by proxy at the meeting and entitled to vote on the subject matter of the proposal must be voted for each proposal in order for it to pass.
 "Abstain" votes are deemed present and entitled to vote and are included for purposes of determining the number of shares constituting a majority of shares present and entitled to vote.
 Accordingly, an abstention, not being a vote for, will have the effect of a negative vote.
-A broker non-vote is not deemed present and entitled to vote for proposals for which it is applicable and are not included for purposes of determining the number of shares constituting a majority of shares present and entitled to vote.
+A broker non-vote is not deemed present and entitled to vote for proposals for which it is applicable and are not included for purposes of determining the number of shares constituting a majority of shares present and entitled to vote for proposals for which it is applicable and are not included for purposes of determining the number of shares constituting a majority of shares present and entitled to vote.
 Accordingly, a broker non-vote is disregarded for purposes of determining the outcome of the vote on these proposals.
-See "What are broker non-votes?" on page 4.
+See "What are broker non-votes?" on page [\\\\].